Mraj23/mastra-wikipedia/README.md

 ### Framework Choice

 I initially started building this agent with LangGraph in Python.
 However, I quickly realized that I would need to implement many things from scratch - such as multi-turn conversations, memory, and a user interface.
 The agent graph also became more complex than I anticipated.
-My WIP LangGraph agent can be found at this github link:

 After some research, I decided to switch to Mastra.
 I had previously come across it in the book 'Principles of Building AI Agents' (written by the creators of Mastra) and thought it might be a good fit given the constraints of this task and the focus on usability over complex features.
 Mastra provides: